 So first of all, please show yourself some grace.
 All the way up to divorce day, you were married.
 And you had a husband.
 And we are conditioned to think about our husbands, to care about them, to wonder what they’re doing, to be concerned about their choices.
 You don’t just turn that off overnight.

 But you can, slowly, deprogram yourself, for lack of a better word.
-I think there are two key steps to this.
+I think there are a few ways you can do this.

 The first is to take your thoughts captive for Christ.
 When you find yourself wanting to text your ex-husband (about something non-essential or non-child-related) or you are wondering if he’s dating yet or you’re concerned about his drinking habits, you must stop yourself in your tracks.
 You can do this a couple ways.
 You can literally say “STOP” out loud.
 You can remind yourself right then and there that “he is no longer my responsibility because he is no longer my husband,” or whatever kind of mantra you want to slip in there.
 You can even pray for him and envision handing him over to God to take care of from now on.
 But then you need to be ready with a new thought.
 It can be a Scripture that you’re working on memorizing or even something silly that you’re looking forward to doing soon.